MPS-Basic/MPS-Basic/docs/improved_algorithms/pressure_calculation.md

 }
 ```

-### Asigning the Class
+### Assigning the Class
 Then it moves on to switching the pressure method.
-This part consits of three steps.
+This part consists of three steps.
 1. Create PressureCalculator::Interface class variable named `pressureCalculator`.
 2. User-specified Pressure Calculator class (`Implicit`, `Explicit`, ...)
-   will be asigned to the `pressureCalculator` variable, using `if` statements.
+   will be assigned to the `pressureCalculator` variable, using `if` statements.
 3. `pressureCalculator` will be handed over to MPS::MPS(),
-   the constractor of MPS class.
+   the constructor of MPS class.
 Inside MPS::MPS(),
    `pressureCalculator` will be copied to it's own public attributes.

 ```cpp